numpy/numpy/doc/neps/nep-0035-array-creation-dispatch-with-array-function.rst

     type(np.asarray([1, 2, 3], like=da.array(cp.array(()))).compute())

 Note how above the array is backed by ``chunktype=cupy.ndarray``, and the resulting array after computing it is also a ``cupy.ndarray``.
-If Dask does not use the ``like=`` argument via the ``self`` attribute from ``__array_function__``, the example above would be backed by ``numpy.ndarray``
+If Dask did not use the ``like=`` argument via the ``self`` attribute from ``__array_function__``, the example above would be backed by ``numpy.ndarray``
 instead: